 To break it all down for us, I brought on the show Adrianne Meldrum, founder of Math for Middles, a virtual tutoring business whose coaches have training in multisensory math techniques and special training that helps them work confidently with middle school math students who have diagnosed and undiagnosed learning differences.
 Adrianne has experience working with students who struggle with executive functioning, ADD, dyslexia, poor working memory problems, and autism, and in our conversation, she’ll explain why certain math concepts can be challenging for these kids and give us strategies for where to start to support the kind of learner our child is.

-About Adrianne:Adrianne Meldrum is the owner of Math for Middles, an all online math tutorial center specializing in helping Differently Wired middle schoolers do better in math and possibly even joy!
+About Adrianne:Adrianne Meldrum is the owner of Made for Math, an all online math tutorial center specializing in helping Differently Wired middle schoolers do better in math and possibly even joy!
 She is a certified teacher with over a decade of experience tutoring middle and high school students in math, and she received training from ASDEC.org in Multisensory Math 1 & 2.

 THINGS YOU’LL LEARN FROM THIS EPISODE: